Judicial Protective Services

 Judicial Protective Services Section

-Securing the CourtsThe Judicial Protective Services and Field Support Section provides security for six Superior Courts, five State Courts, four Magistrate Courts, three Juvenile Courts, and one Probate Court.
+Securing the CourtsThe Judicial Protective Services provides security for six Superior Courts, five State Courts, four Magistrate Courts, three Juvenile Courts, and one Probate Court.
 These courts are located in three separate buildings; the Harold R. Banke Justice Center, the Clayton County Youth Development and Justice Center, and Annex Building III.
 Security is also provided a the entrance to each facility.

 On average, the Judicial Protective Services Section will ensure inmates make over 30,000 court appearances in the courts each year.
 Deputies screening visitors will scan an estimated 1,000,000 people between the three different buildings in the same amount of time!